redis/redis-doc/topics/cluster-spec.md

 So normal operations are handled exactly as in the case of a single Redis instance.
 This means that in a Redis Cluster with N master nodes you can expect the same performance as a single Redis instance multiplied by N as the design allows to scale linearly.
 At the same time the query is usually performed in a single round trip, since clients usually retain persistent connections with the nodes, so latency figures are also the same as the single stand alone Redis node case.

+Very high performances and scalability while preserving weak (non CAP) but reasonable forms of consistency and availability is the main goal of Redis Cluster.

 Why merge operations are avoided
 ---

 Redis Cluster design avoids conflicting versions of the same key-value pair in multiple nodes since in the case of the Redis data model this is not always desirable: values in Redis are often very large, it is common to see lists or sorted sets with millions of elements.
 Also data types are semantically complex.
-Transferring and merging these kind of values can be a major bottleneck.
+Transferring and merging these kind of values can be a major bottleneck and/or may require a non trivial involvement of application-side logic.

 Keys distribution model
 ---